City Mini GT vs. City Mini GT 2

 Fold and Unfold

 The GT has a one-handed fold, auto-locks, and comes with a carry strap.
 It doesn't have a self-standing capability, which makes it tougher to manage once folded.
-The fold is an easy process with three steps if you don't count unsnapping the safety straps that prevent accidental folding.
+The fold is easy with three steps if you don't count unsnapping the safety straps that prevent accidental folding.
 We suspect that many people won't use the straps, which is a safety concern.
-It takes two steps to unfold, in addition to the strap attachment (which you should do).
+It takes two steps to unfold, and the strap attachment (which you should do).

-The brakes on the City Mini are single action brakes operated via a handbrake located on the handlebar.
-They are easy to set, release, and are sandal foot friendly.
-This handbrake has a lock feature that prevents it from accidentally releasing.
+The brakes on the City Mini are single-action operated via a handbrake on the handlebar.
+They are easy to set, release, and are sandal foot-friendly.
+This handbrake has a locking switch to keep it from releasing by accident.

 The GT has a large sunshade with a UV rating of 50+.
-The canopy has two medium sized peek-a-boo windows made of vinyl that make viewing baby extremely easy.
-The window covers close with hook and loop closures and would be nicer if they were the silent magnet type.
-There is no ventilation on this canopy or when the back is reclined.
+The canopy has two medium-sized peek-a-boo windows made of vinyl that make viewing baby easy.
+The window covers close with Velcro and would be nicer if they were magnetic.
+There is no ventilation on this canopy or the seat back.

-The leg rest on this stroller is padded and feels comfortable to the touch, but is not adjustable.
-It has a wide footrest covered in a durable fabric that wipes clean.
-The GT has a one-handed recline with adjustable straps on either side that are held together with a pull to recline.
+The leg rest on this stroller is padded and feels comfortable, but is not adjustable.
+It has a full footrest covered in a durable fabric that wipes clean.
+The GT has a one-handed recline with adjustable straps on either side that are held together with a pull.
 The process isn't as easy as it should be and raising the seat requires two hands.

 Car Seat Compatibility

 The City Mini GT is not compatible with any infant car seat without the purchase of accessory adapters.
-You can purchase adapter frames for some models of the Britax/BOB, Chicco, Cybex, Graco, Maxi Cosi, Nuna Pipa, Peg Perego, and UPPAbaby infant car seats.
-These adapters will work with the award winning Peg Perego Primo Viaggio 4-35, Chicco Keyfit30 and the UPPAbaby Mesa.
+You can buy adapter frames for models of the Britax/BOB, Peg Perego, Chicco, Cybex, Maxi Cosi, Nuna Pipa, Graco, and UPPAbaby infant car seats.
+These adapters will work with the award-winning Peg Perego Primo Viaggio 4-35, and the Chicco KeyFit 30.
 To use the adapter parents will need to assemble the frame and remove the canopy on the stroller.

 The infant seat attaches using a click-in and strap method that we think is more complicated and could potentially lead to mistakes.
 We imagine many parents will feel the click is sufficient and might skip the strap part, this could result in a potential safety issue, which is why we prefer the click only installation method.